qriosa/SParry/tutorials.md

 #### Function

 This class is used by this tool to obtain the graphics card information of the device.
-The functions are implemented through `pycuda` and `pynvml`.
+The functions are implemented through `pyCUDA` and `pynvml`.

 #### Structure